Summer dance at Caddo tribal dance

 Indians decades before Spanish expeditions reached the Caddo

-homeland from the west.
+homeland from the west in the 1680s.
 In the early 18th century French traders

 were reportedly living in each of the major Caddo villages